arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 }
 ```

-the content is straightforward, in this case only the `address` and `protocol` fields are reported.
+The content is straightforward, in this case only the `address` and `protocol` fields are reported.

 If the information about a port needs to be updated the discovery may send a new `add` message for the same port address and protocol without sending a `remove` first: this means that all the previous information about the port must be discarded and replaced with the new one.